timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Overview :material-cursor-default-click:"

-        - At the beginning of this video, while serving as JR for Black Jammer #411, I observe Red blocker #508 force my Jammer OOB near the center of turn 1 on the outside of the track.
+        - At the beginning of this video, while serving as a JR for Black Jammer #411, I observe Red blocker #508 force my Jammer OOB near the center of turn 1 on the outside of the track.
             - I observed the middle OPR point to indicate that Red #508 initiated the block that sent Black #411 OOB.
             - I note that all other Red blockers are in front of Black #411 when Red #508 blocks Black #411 OOB.
         - I observe Black #3 force Red #508 OOB near the entrance of turn 1 on the outside of the track, and I am aware that Red #508 has now lost and cannot regain their superior position advantage over Black #411.